metodiev/PythonOverview/README.md

 ##  Learning Cycle

-Each tutorial or prompt follows this cycle:
+Each tutorial follows this cycle:

 1. **Learn** — Read a short, focused guide
 2. **Build** — Implement the exercise or mini-project